RDlastname/Rec-Room-AI-2.0-/README.md

 Rec|GPT is a A.I. that is for the game Rec Room.
-It uses Chat GPT.

 Rec|GPT 1.0 is for Rooms 1 and 2.0 for rooms 2!
 The difference is that R1.0 is more limited then 2.0.